What is an Environmental, Social, and Governance (ESG)?

 How to Define ESG Goals

-Defining clear ESG goals provides essential structure for your sustainability strategy, converting broad intentions into measurable actions.
-This approach aligns company efforts with long-term accountability and maximizes impact.
+Setting clear ESG targets is a crucial element in structuring your sustainability strategy and turning intentions into action.
+This can help ensure that the company’s work matches its accountability and has a maximum impact.
 Here’s how organizations can effectively set and define their ESG goals:

 1. Establish ESG Needs